DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 **Sample cases illustrate annual billing rates with default 15 days Indexed Span retention.
 Contact [Sales][6] or your [Customer Success][7] Manager to discuss volume discounts for your account.**

-### Case 1: Hosts, Indexed Spans and extra Ingested Spans
+### Case 1: Hosts, Indexed Spans, and extra Ingested Spans

 Using 5 hosts and sending 30 million Indexed Spans, with 900 GB of total Ingested Spans.